ctu-mrs/mas_datasets/README.md

 # MAS Datasets

 Public datasets for research on state estimation based on motor angular speeds (MAS).
-The datasets are open-sourced as part of our T-RO publication [1].
+The datasets are open-sourced as part of our RAS publication [1].
 There are 6 datasets in total, each with a specific type of motion: *Hover, Forward, Lateral, Vertical, Rectangle, Loop*.

 The rosbags contain unsynchronized LiDAR points, MAS, measurments, IMU measurements, and raw sensor data.